lovesegfault/nix-config/README.md

 # nix-config ![CI](https://github.com/lovesegfault/nix-config/workflows/CI/badge.svg)

 This repository holds my NixOS configuration.
-It is fully reproducible (through [niv]) and position-independent, meaning there is no moving around of `configuration.nix` (see [switch]).
+It is fully reproducible (utilizing [niv]) and position-independent, meaning there is no moving around of `configuration.nix` (see [switch]).

 For the configurations' entry points see the individual [systems], as well as